Floquet topological systems with flat bands: Edge modes, Berry curvature, and Orbital magnetization: Introduction

 Floquet driving can give rise to new topological phases that have no analog in static systems \cite{Kitagawa10,Zoller11,Rudner13,Carpentier15,Roy16,Else16b,Kyser-I,Kyser-II,Potter16,Po16,Loss17,Potter17,Morimoto17,Roy17,Roy17a,Fidk19,Yates19,Cirac20,PhysRevB.100.041103,Else16a,Khemani16,Khemani16b,Else17,Yao17,Chandran16,Sondhi20, Natsheh21a,Natsheh21b}.
 The growing activity in this field is in no small part due to the experimental feasibility of Floquet band engineering \cite{Eckardt17, OkaRev, PhysRevResearch.1.023031, RudnerRev, RevModPhys.93.041002}.
 A topic that has been more elusive is detecting these new topological phases, where the experimental tools usually employed are transport \cite{McIver20} and direct exploration of the spectra through angle resolved photoemission spectroscopy (ARPES) \cite{Gedik13}.

-Recent studies have shown that Floquet driving that breaks an effective time-reversal symmetry (TRS) can induce a large orbital magnetization \cite{Mitra22a}.
-This is related to large shifts in the average quasi-energy when a perturbing magnetic field is applied to the system.
+Recent studies have shown that Floquet driving that breaks an effective time-reversal symmetry (TRS) can induce a large orbital magnetization, which is a linear response of the Floquet system to a small perturbing magnetic field \cite{Mitra22a}.
+In the absence of Floquet driving, and in thermal equilibrium, orbital magnetization is well studied theoretically \cite{Ceresoli05,Ceresoli06,Shi07}, and there have also been some experiments that directly or indirectly measure the orbital magnetization \cite{Moriya_2020,PhysRevB.102.121406}.
 Two dimensional (2D) Floquet systems that break TRS can also show anomalous phases where the Chern number of the bands are zero, and yet chiral edge modes exist \cite{Rudner13}.
 The latter gives rise to a quantized orbital magnetization when the bulk states are localized by spatial disorder \cite{Titum16,Nathan17, Nathan21}.
 Even in the absence of disorder, the orbital magnetization of Floquet systems with broken TRS can be significant \cite{Mitra22a}.
 This observation opens up the possibility of performing transport and ARPES in the presence of a perturbing magnetic field, the latter making the measurements more sensitive to any Floquet induced topology due to the induced orbital magnetization.

-This paper builds on recent results where a general formula for the orbital magnetization for Floquet systems, in the absence of localization of bulk states, was derived \cite{Mitra22a}.
-In this paper we apply this formula to the cases where the bands are flat, and also to Floquet systems with broken particle-hole symmetry where such a broken symmetry helps to enhance the orbital magnetization.
+This paper builds on recent results where a general formula for the orbital magnetization for Floquet systems in the absence of spatial disorder, was derived \cite{Mitra22a}.
+In this paper we apply this formula to the cases where the bands are flat, and also to Floquet systems with broken particle-hole symmetry where such a broken symmetry helps to enhance the orbital magnetization at half-filling.

 The paper is organized as follows.
 In Section \ref{model} the models that will be studied are introduced.
 In Section \ref{Kit}, analytic results for the edge modes, Berry curvature, and the orbital magnetization are presented in the limit of flat bands.
 In Section \ref{HaldaneF}, results are presented for the orbital magnetization for the static Haldane model \cite{Haldane88} for the case where the bands are flat \cite{Mudry11}.
 Following this, the Floquet driven Haldane model is studied, and results for the orbital magnetization for Chern insulator phases and for anomalous Floquet phases are given.
 Finally we present our conclusions in Section \ref{Conclu}.
 Intermediate steps in the derivation of analytic expressions are provided in three appendices.